MiragonMx/aurealm_web/content/en/system/Character_creation/index.md

 ---
-title: "Arkanthia Regelwerk - Character creation"
+title: "Arkanthia Rulebook - Character creation"
 draft: false
 publishdate: 2024-04-29T09:02:00+02:00
 summary: "Here you will be guided through a character creation as an example."